Adaptive Koopman-Based Models for Holistic Controller and Observer Design: Results for a Holistic Adaptive Controller and Observer Design

 where $\vec{w}(t)$ is the reference.
-In comparison, the control performance of our state-of-the-art controller, which is based on a classical static design method with a gain-scheduling approach, cf.~\cite{JFTT22}, is shown.
-As an example, the figure shows a stroke with a speed of \SI{3}{\meter\per\second} at the club head.
+In comparison, the control performance of the state-of-the-art controller, which is based on a traditional static design method with a gain-scheduling approach, cf.~\cite{JFTT22b}, is shown.
+Fig.~\ref{fig:adaptive_plot} illustrates an example stroke with a desired speed of \SI{3}{\meter\per\second} at the club head.
 However, the success of our method can also be transferred to other stroke speeds, see Table~\ref{tab:error}, and also works for the case where no system changes occur.
+Measurement noise influence on the identification could be reduced for the presented experiment by careful selection of the algorithm parameters.
+Since noise is generally a major challenge and always present, it is currently under further investigation.